NP6/slate/source/includes/_authentication.md

 ```CSharp
 ```

-MailPerformance uses API keys to allow access to the API.
+NP6 uses API keys to allow access to the API.

-MailPerformance expects for the API key to be included in all API requests to the server in a header that looks like the following:
+NP6 expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `X-Key : ABCDEFGHIJKLM123456789`